New Zealand Fly Fishing Guides - Ben Kemp

 Because of the water clarity, it is crucial to spot the fish before the fish spots you.
 Blind casting risks spooking unseen fish which often melt away, having spotted the line or the leader in the air.

 Casting to sighted fish, especially big ones, is the most exciting facet of fly fishing for trout.
-Most guides get their thrills for the day by spotting those invisible fish that clients simply would not see.
+Most guides get their thrills for the day by spotting those invisible fish that clients simply would not see.explanations.

 Sight Fishing Prerequisites: - see Equipment Page for more details